 Note About Visual Disabilities

-alt text for those illustrations to benefit those with visual disabilities.
-If you provide videos, provide a transcript of the videos that can be accessed by screen readers, and so on.
-In the case of the origami cup, more detailed instructions would probably need to be written for a blind person to be able to perform the task more effectively.
+Keep the needs of both people with visual disabilities and people with cognitive disabilities in mind.
+If illustrations are provided for people with cognitive disabilities, add alternative text for users with visual disabilities.
+Likewise, videos need accessible captions and transcripts.
+In the case of the origami cup, more detailed instructions would probably need to be written for a blind person to be able to perform the task.
 These detailed instructions would be the "text alternative" to the illustration format.
 With both illustrations and detailed textual instructions, both audiences would receive what they need.